AI-Planning/autoscale/README.md

 1. Run `linear.py` to perform the SMAC optimization and generate sequences.
    The `*smac*.py` scripts show how to parallelize this step on a computer cluster with Lab.

-   Note that the --database option allows to provide the JSON file from a previous SMAC run to re-use all precomputed times for previously tested parameter configurations.
+   Note that the `--database` option allows to provide the JSON file from a previous SMAC run to re-use all precomputed times for previously tested parameter configurations (see `2020-12-08-A-smac-opt-2014-20h.py` for an example).
-   (see 2020-12-08-A-smac-opt-2014-20h.py for example)

 2. Gather all results from one or multiple SMAC runs into a single properties JSON file.
    This is done by running the last step of the `*smac*.py` scripts.

-3. Run benchmark-optimization.py to generate a benchmark set.
+3. Run `benchmark-optimization.py` to generate a benchmark set.
 Use the `--database` option to provide the properties file obtained from step 2.
    `generate-benchmarks-2020-12-10.sh` contains an example on how to run the script.